makzan/makzan-dot-me/wintersmith/contents/articles/2012-004-host-wintersmith-on-heroku/index.md

 ![wintersmith + heroku](wintersmith_heroku.jpg)

-I want to host wintersmith generated static website on Heroku and face one problem.
+In my previous post, I mentioned how we can [host static files on Heroku][1].
+Now I want to host wintersmith generated static website on Heroku and face one problem.
 The default Wintersmith setup does not quite fit the Heroku deployment.

 ## Problem
 A Wintersmith project is in following folder hierachy.
 There are folders and files for the logic and content.
 All I want is to put the output folder as public on Heroku.
 It will be strange if we put the default Wintersmith site hierachy.